Only React has controlled inputs

 <input

-// we're setting the input's value here
+// we're setting the input's value here, so if `setValue` is

 value={value}